ritakrastina/angular-assignment/README.md

 Angular based single page application for currency exchange rates (current and historical).
 [Live demo.](https://ritakrastina.github.io/angular-assignment/)

 Data source from [Foreign exchange rates API](https://exchangeratesapi.io/).
+UPDATE: To get data from this API, you must subscribe to it and replace `YOUR_API_KEY` with your access key in `ExchangeRatesService`.

 ## Built with